odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 .. image:: philippines/philippines-payment.png
    :align: center
-   :alt: Action to Download BIR 2307 XLS from payment
+   :alt: Action to Download BIR 2307 XLS from payment.

 .. note::
    When grouping payment for multiple bills, Odoo will split the payments based on the contact.